dailydotdev/docs/docs/key-features/community-picks.md

 ---

 # Community Picks
-Community Picks are articles shared by the community.
+Community Picks are articles that are sourced by the community.

-Only people with the Scout privilege can submit links and you are limited to 3 submissions per day.
+To get access to this feature you first need to earn the Scout privilege (min.
+250 reputation points).
+Only people with the Scout privilege can submit links and are limited to 3 submissions per day.

 ## Quick Overview Video